vertcoin-project/vertcoin-website/content/specifications-explained.en.md

 # Why not Proof-Of-Stake

 Proof-Of-Work is the most reliable consensus algorithm operating on Bitcoin for the last 10 years without failure.
-Proof-Of-Stake still has not yet been shown to work properly, as there have been multiple failures and hacks in the past.
-The second issue is that Proof-Of-Stake consensus is proportional to the amount of tokens that you hold.
-As you can imagine if you endlessly inflate the tokens, the users who already have tokens will have a disproportionally high amount of consensus to a new user.
+Proof-Of-Stake is a permissioned system as opposed to a permissionless system like Proof-Of-Work.
+This means that in order to gain consensus holding in the system another user who holds the tokens needs to agree to give you some.
+This can become an issue if a user was ever able to obtain 50%+ of the supply it would be impossible to displace them, meaning that they would have full control over the network.
+Secondly, over time users who hold tokens will own more tokens proportionally to new users as the system endlessly inflates.

+The goal of a decentralised monetary system should always be to spread consensus as much as possible.
+Not only does this reduce central points of failure but it also ensures that more people have an equal say in the network rather than a central few.

 # Why aren't on-chain transactions free and instant?